It’s that time of the year—people are re-evaluating commitments. And they may resign from your ministry. Learn what to do when volunteers quit.

 High volunteer turnover is nothing new when the midyear blues hit.
 In reality, a resignation may be a good transition for a volunteer who’s not happy or comfortable in a position.
 The volunteer’s exit doesn’t make your job any easier, though.
 Read on to learn the key reasons volunteers quit midyear and how you can prepare for this potential volunteer drought.

 The new year is a common time for people to reflect on their lives and re-evaluate their commitments.
 As a result, some people find they’re overcommitted or focusing their energies in misguided directions.
 Reasons for resolutions are endless—a volunteer may have a “service addiction” (spending too much time giving to others and not enough time caring for themselves or family).
 Sometimes volunteers realize their personal faith growth has stagnated.
 Or a volunteer may come to the conclusion that he or she simply needs a break from volunteering.
-This type of New Year’s resolution is usually a positive thing in the volunteer’s life—even if it puts you in a bind to find a replacement.
+This type of New Year’s resolution is usually a positive thing in the volunteer’s life—even if it puts you in a bind to find a replacement after the volunteer quits.
 Here’s how to respond.

 Support the person.

-As a rule, don’t react negatively any time a volunteer leaves, but be especially compassionate when someone steps down with the intent to grow healthier spiritually or emotionally.
+As a rule, don’t react negatively any time a volunteer quits, but be especially compassionate when someone steps down with the intent to grow healthier spiritually or emotionally.
 Offer help and guidance in this new journey because there’s an obvious need for personal growth.
 Consider that a resignation of this nature may actually be a leave of absence, not a permanent separation.
 Use these pointers to encourage these volunteers.

 Equip the person who’s resolved to grow spiritually with a devotional book or suggestions for spiritual growth classes.
 A volunteer stepped down in our ministry to pursue personal growth opportunities, so to demonstrate that I supported her and appreciated her contributions to our ministry, I paid for her Bible study book fees and gave her a journal to record her journey.